 Best Smart Plugs in 2026: Turn Any Outlet Into a Smart One

 If you could upgrade only one thing in your home to make it feel smarter, a smart plug would be the move.
-They're cheap, they're dead simple to set up, and they instantly turn "dumb" appliances into voice-controlled, app-scheduled, automatable devices.
+They're cheap, dead simple to set up, and they instantly turn "dumb" appliances into voice-controlled, app-scheduled, automatable devices.
 Lamps, fans, coffee makers, space heaters — plug it in, connect to Wi-Fi, and suddenly you're living in the future.

 We've tested dozens of smart plugs over the past year.
 Here's what actually matters when you're choosing one, plus our top recommendations for 2026.